What is psoriasis?

 Psoriasis is the result of a sped-up skin production process.
 Typically, skin cells grow deep in the skin and slowly rise to the surface.
 Eventually, they fall off.
 The typical life cycle of a skin cell is one month.

-Plaque psoriasis: This is the most common type of psoriasis — about of people with the condition have plaque psoriasis.
+Plaque psoriasis is the most common type of psoriasis.
+The AAD estimates that about of people with the condition have plaque psoriasis.
 It causes red, inflamed patches that cover areas of the skin.
 These patches are often covered with whitish-silver scales or plaques.
 These plaques are commonly found on the elbows, knees, and scalp.

-Erythrodermic psoriasis: This type of psoriasis often covers large sections of the body at once and is .
+Erythrodermic psoriasis is a severe and type of psoriasis.
+This form often covers large sections of the body at once.
 The skin almost appears sunburned.
 Scales that develop often slough off in large sections or sheets.
 It’s not uncommon for a person with this type of psoriasis to run a fever or become very ill.
 This type can be life-threatening, so individuals should see a doctor immediately.

 Psoriasis symptoms differ from person to person and depend on the type of psoriasis.
 Areas of psoriasis can be as small as a few flakes on the scalp or elbow, or cover the majority of the body.